ANGELA ZHANG | COMPOSER

 Biography

-Angela Zhang is a Brisbane-based composer and multi-instrumentalist in her first year at the University of Queensland, where she is pursuing a dual degree in Music and Science, majoring in Chemistry.
-Born in 2006, she is rapidly gaining recognition for her unique architectural style with her works being described as "boldly expressive" and "intricately woven."In her final year of high school, Angela collaborated with composer John Rotar and The Australian Voices on her choral piece The Crow and the Lily at the TAV Young Composer School and was named a finalist in the Queensland Conservatorium’s “Score It!” competition for her sinfonietta Cadence.Earlier this year, her chamber work Nocturne for clarinet, violin, and cello premiered at the UQ Art Museum as part of the “Music Meets Art: Entangled Worlds” exhibition, a feature of the UQ School of Music’s Spectrum Festival.
+Angela Zhang (b.
+2006) is a Brisbane-based composer and multi-instrumentalist in her first year at the University of Queensland, where she is pursuing a dual degree in Music and Science, majoring in Chemistry.
+She is rapidly gaining recognition for her unique architectural style with her works being described as "boldly expressive" and "intricately woven."In her final year of high school, Angela collaborated with composer John Rotar and The Australian Voices on her choral piece The Crow and the Lily at the TAV Young Composer School and was named a finalist in the Queensland Conservatorium’s “Score It!” competition for her sinfonietta Cadence.Earlier this year, her chamber work Nocturne for clarinet, violin, and cello premiered at the UQ Art Museum as part of the “Music Meets Art: Entangled Worlds” exhibition, a feature of the UQ School of Music’s Spectrum Festival.
 Angela is also a violinist and an active member of Sketch, where she composed the main theme for the silent film project, The Passion of Joan of Arc.
 She currently studies composition under Paul Dean and performs as a violist under his baton with the University of Queensland Symphony Orchestra.

 📷: cinderella photo studio (瑞拉公主摄影) in zhengzhou, china 2023